This post is also available in: Ελληνικά (Greek)

 What is Denmark’s weather in winter Like?

 Let’s start with the basics: what is the weather like in Denmark in winter?
 Well, that’s easy to answer: cold.
-But not as bitterly cold as, say, Moscow.
-Being surrounded by sea, Denmark has milder winters than one would expect.
+However, being surrounded by sea, Denmark has milder winters than one would expect.
 That said though, it can be quite windy too, which can make things worse.

 Winter in Denmark lasts from October to April, with a peak from December to February.
 Days are shorter and the sun sets around 16.00 (although the day is longer here than in say, Glasgow, where I lived as a postgrad student).
 As regards the temperature, this hovers around 0o C (32o F).
 On the other hand, snow makes everything magical and a frozen Nyhavn canal in Copenhagen is a beautiful sight.